 WHOIS is available to serve the needs of different stakeholders such as registrants, law enforcement agents, intellectual property and trademark owners, businesses and individual users.
 In addition to accessing domain information related to generic domain names, a similar service (also referred to as WHOIS) is used to access other resources such as autonomous system (AS) numbers, IP addresses, and domain name contact data for country code domain names (ccTLDs).

-Registration Data (the data element values collected or generated in connection with a Registered Name) is indispensable to the smooth operation of the DNS and is used for many legitimate purposes, including:
+Registration Data (the data element values collected or generated in connection with a Registered Name) is indispensable to the smooth operation of the DNS and is used for many legitimate uses, including:

-The WHOIS Policy Review Team was set up to meet requirements of the Affirmation of Commitments (AOC) that ICANN enforce its existing policy relating to WHOIS.
-The policy requires ICANN to organize periodic reviews to assess the effectiveness of the current gTLD Registration Directory Service (RDS, formerly known as WHOIS) and whether its implementation meets the legitimate needs of law enforcement and promotes consumer trust.
+The RDS-WHOIS2 Review Team was set up to meet requirements put forth in ICANN's Bylaws that ICANN enforces its existing policy relating to WHOIS.
+The Bylaws require ICANN to organize periodic reviews to assess the effectiveness of the current gTLD Registration Directory Service (RDS, formerly known as WHOIS) and whether its implementation meets the legitimate needs of law enforcement, promoting consumer trust and safeguarding registrant data.
 The first WHOIS Review Team concluded its work in 2012, and its recommendations influenced the ICANN Board's resolution in November 2012, to initiate a series of reforms related to WHOIS.
 The second RDS-WHOIS2 Review Team is slated to begin its work in 2017.

 ICANN's WHOIS policy has been updated from time to time through contract changes and policy development activities that originate through a bottom-up, transparent process involving all necessary constituencies and stakeholders in the Internet Community.